 ZenBusiness is entrepreneurs’ favorite registered agent service as they charge you only $99 per year.
 Interestingly, if you incorporate your LLC through them, they provide you with one-year free registered agent services.

 You can also look for your town’s top registered agent service provider if nominating a registered agent seems complicated to you.

 An operating agreement highlight your company’s standards and rules.
 If your business includes more than one member then creating an LLC operating agreement is vital.

 It showcases the responsibilities, rights, ownership, and voting power of every LLC member.
 It outlines the LLC management structure and guides what will happen if you dissolve your LLC or move your LLC to another state.

-It also tells how your business’s revenue will be distributed among LLC members which avoids any conflict regarding money.
+It also tells how your business’s revenue will be distributed among LLC members which avoid any conflict regarding money.

 Many states do not demand you to create an operating agreement but by creating an agreement you can avoid any future conflicts between your company’s members.
 You can also use an operating agreement tool to create a document for free.